-Highlands neighbors should get to know each other.
-That's the simple idea behind the Neighbor to Neighbor program, started in fall 2010 as a result of a meeting that brought together fraternities, Highlands neighbors, and civic representatives to discuss issues of mutual interest to fraternities and permanent residents.
+Background and Rationale: Highlands neighbors should get to know each other.
+That's the simple idea behind the Neighbor to Neighbor program, started in fall 2010 as a result of a meeting that brought together fraternities, Highlands neighbors, and civic representatives to discuss issues of mutual interest.

-The Highlands, Penn State's neighbor to the south and home to 40 Greek fraternities, is home to a mix of permanent and student residents.
-In the fall of 2010, five Highlands families invited five fraternities to pilot a program called Neighbor to Neighbor.
+The Highlands, Penn State's neighbor to the south and home to 40 Greek fraternities, is a neighborhood which is a mix of permanent and student residents.
+In 2010, five Highlands families invited five fraternities to pilot a program called Neighbor to Neighbor.
 The program is informal, intended to simply establish neighborly contact between fraternities and residents.
-Each Highlands family who participates is assigned as a contact for a specific fraternity.
+Each participating Highlands family serves as a contact for a specific fraternity.
 Family/fraternity interactions vary, depending on what they choose to do.
-During the 2010-11 academic year, for instance, some families delivered cookies to the brothers; provided Halloween candy; volunteered for Homecoming float building; lent tools; and helped the fraternity contact neighbors about planned get-togethers.
-As the leadership of each fraternity changes from year to year, so too can its Neighbor to Neighbor activities.
-But each fraternity's Highlands family will be available-year after year-as a continuing resource.

 How the Program Works: The fraternity chapters elect leaders for January to January terms.
 In February, participating fraternities are asked to initiate contact with their resident partners.
 This contact with the fraternity is an opportunity to exchange contact information and discuss what kinds of interactions might be beneficial.
 Sometimes simply having a neighbor to contact is enough to start.
 (Examples of specific interactions are provided below.)